 Some, such as Landolt, are hopeful that the lack of water and climate extremes of the desert climate will limit the bugs’ populations.

 Doorink, as he gazes out from his hilltop house on thousands of verdant irrigated acreage, is less optimistic.

 “I think all the (dry climate) is going to do is affect how quickly they can get established here,” he said.
 “There are plenty of places out there for them.”

 Management options for this invasive insect are currently limited.
 Agricultural setting management relies on chemical control.
-Brown marmorated stink bug is susceptible to several widely used insecticides but they are ecologically harmful to both target and non target species.
-Leaching of these insecticides in the ground causes soil pollution and also reduces fertility of the soil.
+Brown marmorated stink bug is susceptible to several widely used insecticides but they are ecologically harmful to both target and non-target species.
+Leaching of these insecticides in the ground causes soil pollution and also reduces the fertility of the soil.

 C Tech Corporation, an Indian based company has come up with a novel solution to deal with such problems.
 Termirepel™ is an aversive for termites and insects.
 It has unique qualities which range from being non-toxic and non-hazardous to being “ECO-FRIENDLY”.
 Aggressive species are further deterred from attacking by advanced mechanisms like aversion, feeding deterrents, mating disruption, reproduction cycle inhibition, growth impairment and chemo sterilization thus modifying their response towards the Termirepel™ containing products resulting in them staying away from the application.
 Thus, Termirepel™ actually helps in modifying insect behavior.
 It does not harm or kill the insect but just repels them away from the application.